Short Inca Trail with Hotel – 2 Days: A Unique Journey to Machu Picchu

 This site sits near the edge of a cliff, surrounded by majestic mountains.
 Just a few minutes from here is the campsite for those doing the Classic Inca Trail.

-Here, you’ll enjoy a freshly prepared hot lunch cooked by our chef.
+Here, you’ll enjoy a freshly prepared hot lunch cooked by Our Chef.
 You can refill your water bottle and take some time to rest before continuing.

 From Wiñay Wayna, we’ll hike toward the Sun Gate (Inti Punku), where you’ll be rewarded with your first panoramic view of Machu Picchu.